nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/01_Telos.md

 [Next Page >](./02_Telos.md)

 - Arrest
-    - Are we under arrest?
+    - We didn't have anything to do with that.
     - **This is outrageous.
 You don't have any evidence.**
     - Will I be able to get my gear back?
-    - No. Why are you holding us?
+    - **No. Why are you holding us?**
     - The TSF can't hold me for anything.
 We're leaving right now.
 Do you understand?
-    - I'll go... but one way or another, you'll pay me for the trouble.
+    - **I'll go... but one way or another, you'll pay me for the trouble.**

+Brian takes the Ebon Hawk

 - You are in prison
-    - A force cage?
-This is ridiculous.
+    - **A force cage?
+This is ridiculous.**
-    - Wait - I had some questions.
+    - **Wait - I had some questions.**
-- Batu Rem
+- "Batu Rem"
     - You're wrong.
 I'm no Jedi.
     - We're in a TSF station.
 How do you expect to get away with this?
-    - I don't wish to fight you.
+    - Let's get this over with.
 - Grenn comes
-    - Impressive.
-You allowed an assassin to infiltrate your ranks.
+    - **Impressive.
+You allowed an assassin to infiltrate your ranks.**
     - How did he manage to sneak in here?
     - Great.
 That's reassuring.
     - The best of your ability?
 That's not very inspiring.